Stearns School Rd at US41

 US41: North of IL21 (N Riverside Dr) to south of Shell gas station entrance

 The Lake County Division of Transportation is conducting a Phase I engineering study of the intersection of Stearns School Road and US 41.
-A Public Hearing was held on Tuesday August 20 to offer an opportunity to learn more about the project and provide feedback.
+A Public Hearing was held in 2019 to offer an opportunity to learn more about the project and provide feedback.
 The Public Hearing presented the Preferred Alternative for the proposed intersection improvement and asked for public input.
 This study has addressed intersection safety, intersection geometry and operational performance in the project area.

 August 20, 2019 Public Hearing Documents and Displays